t2-project/documentation/source/microservices/deploy.rst

 | This section describes how to deploy the T2-Project on a Kubernetes cluster.
 | All the required files are located in the `devops repository <https://github.com/t2-project/devops.git>`__ in the subfolder :file:`k8s`.
-| The basic deployment steps that are explained are part of the provided script :file:`install.sh`.
+| The basic deployment steps that are explained are part of the provided script :file:`start.sh`.

-To install all required components to your connected Kubernetes cluster, just run the script:
+To install and start all required components in your connected Kubernetes cluster, just run the script:

 .. code-block:: shell

-   ./k8s/install.sh
+   ./k8s/start.sh

 | Note: To deploy the T2-Project to a managed Kubernetes environment like AWS Elastic Kubernetes Services (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), etc., some additional configuration may be required.

-.. | Currently, we provide install scripts for AWS and Azure: :file:`k8s/aws/start-aws.sh` and :file:`k8s/azure/start-azure.sh`.
+.. | Currently, we provide install scripts for AWS and Azure: :file:`aws/start-aws.sh` and :file:`azure/start-azure.sh`.

 Get Helm Charts
 ---------------